Skip to main content

 CKANOpen data portal API — proxied through /api/ckanProxy and /api/opendatasoftProxy to avoid CORS and hide credentials

-Google reCAPTCHA v3Bot protection on public-facing forms (sign-up, contact)
+Google reCAPTCHA v3Bot protection on the sign-in form

 Geocode EarthForward and reverse geocoding for address search (NEXT_PUBLIC_GEOCODE_EARTH_API_KEY)